emaadmanzoor/racheesingh.github.com/_posts/2012-07-08-generating-pdns-config-files-part-1.md

       [IPNetwork('1.0.0.0/24')]

-I tried it out and found that this library is quite slow.
+I tried `cidr_merge` and found that this library is quite slow.
 So, it was not practical to use it for a million conversions.
-An alternative to netaddr was the the [cidrize](http://pypi.python.org/pypi/cidrize/0.6.3) library.
+An alternative to netaddr suggested on StackOverflow was the the [cidrize](http://pypi.python.org/pypi/cidrize/0.6.3) library.
 It is much faster as compared to netaddr.
 Here is how it works:

       >>> from cidrize import cidrize
       >>> fromIP = "1.0.0.0"